kaybinwang/homelab-blog/content/_index.md

 strategies.

 ## Timeline
-I call this a psuedo blog since the posts are not organized chronologically.
+I call this a psuedo-blog since the posts are not organized chronologically.
 This is so that readers can see all the content upfront and focus on whatever topics that they are interested in.

 Here's the timeline if you are interested in seeing how the build developed chronologically.
-  1. {{< relrefwithtitle "/nodes/hardware/assembling-a-minimal-cluster" >}}
+  1. {{< relrefwithtitle "/cluster-nodes/hardware/assembling-a-minimal-raspberry-pi-cluster" >}}
-  2. {{< relrefwithtitle "/nodes/operating-system/installing-raspberry-pi-os" >}}
+  2. {{< relrefwithtitle "/cluster-nodes/operating-system/installing-raspberry-pi-os" >}}
   3. {{< relrefwithtitle "/infrastructure/kubernetes/installing-k3s" >}}
-  4. {{< relrefwithtitle "/infrastructure/continuous-integration/setting-up-a-github-actions-workflow" >}}
+  4. {{< relrefwithtitle "/testing/local-development/creating-a-local-cluster-using-k3d" >}}
-  5. Continuous Deployment
-  6. MetalLB
-  7. Ingress
-  8. Pihole
+  5. {{< relrefwithtitle "/infrastructure/continuous-integration/automated-testing-pipeline-with-github-actions" >}}
+  6. {{< relrefwithtitle "/infrastructure/continuous-deployment/automated-deploys-with-fluxcd" >}}
+  7. {{< relrefwithtitle "/applications/ad-blocker/network-level-ad-blocking-with-pi-hole" >}}
+  8. {{< relrefwithtitle "/infrastructure/load-balancer/replacing-klipper-servicelb-with-metallb" >}}
+  9. Configuring Traefik in K3s (dashboard and access logs)
+  10. Routing: Subdomain vs. Subdirectory
-  9. Prometheus and Node Exporter
+  11. Prometheus and Node Exporter
-  10. Grafana
+  12. Grafana
-  11. Loki
+  13. Loki
-  12. Browser Testing
+  14. Browser Testing
-  13. Dashboard
+  15. {{< relrefwithtitle "/applications/dashboard/setting-up-an-application-dashboard-with-homarr" >}}
-  14. Visual Testing
+  16. Visual Testing
+  17. Terminal??
+  18. {{< relrefwithtitle "/cluster-nodes/hardware/making-the-poe-hat-fans-quieter" >}}

+Roadmap:
-  15. Distributed Block Storage With Longhorn
+  - Distributed Block Storage With Longhorn
+  - Mounting an NFS For File Data and Backups
+  - Simulating Single Node Failure in Tests
+  - Upgrading the Cluster Case With Minimal Downtime
+  - Registering a Domain Name With a Dynamic IP Address
+  - Enforcing HTTPS on Ingress Routes